fastlane/docs/docs/getting-started/ios/screenshots.md

 _snapshot_ finds all these entries using a regex.
 The number of _snapshot_ outputs in the terminal and the number of _snapshot_ events in the plist file should be the same.
 Knowing that, _snapshot_ automatically matches these 2 lists to identify the name of each of these screenshots.
 They are then copied over to the output directory and separated by language and device.

-2 thing have to be passed on from _snapshot_ to the `xcodebuild` command line tool:
+Two things have to be passed on from _snapshot_ to the `xcodebuild` command line tool:

 - The device type is passed via the `destination` parameter of the `xcodebuild` parameter
 - The language is passed via a temporary file which is written by _snapshot_ before running the tests and read by the UI Tests when launching the application